-This was the first Rap song to enter the US Top 40.
+This was the first rap song to enter the US Hot 100.
 Rap music had been around for about seven years, but it was usually heard at block parties and discos where DJs would loop breakbeats and MCs would add live vocals.
-Outside of the Bronx, Rap was generally considered a fad, and record companies had no interest in financing it.
-The first Rap song commercially released was "Kim Tim III (Personality Jock)
+Outside of the Bronx, rap was generally considered a fad, and record companies had no interest in financing it.
+The first rap song commercially released was "Kim Tim III (Personality Jock)

 " by the Fatback Band, which came out in the summer of 1979, but was relegated to the B-side of a more traditional R&B tune.

-"Rapper's Delight," released in November, 1979, was a serious push to get a Rap record into the mainstream, and it worked, cracking the US Top-40 in January, 1980 and becoming a seminal song in Hip-Hop history.
-The winning formula was boastful lyrics over a sampled beat - a technique that became ubiquitous in Rap.
+"Rapper's Delight," released on September 16, 1979, was a serious push to get a rap record into the mainstream, and it worked.
+The song reached the Hot 100 (at #84) on the chart dated November 10, and cracked the Top 40 (at #37) on January 5, peaking at #36 a week later.
+These chart positions may look modest, but getting a rap song national attention was quite an accomplishment, making "Rapper's Delight" a seminal song in hip-hop history.
+The winning formula was boastful lyrics over a sampled beat - a technique that became ubiquitous in rap.

 "Rapper's Delight" didn't just sample the beat; the string stabs were also lifted, so the entire "Delight" track was made up of pieces from the Chic song.